 If you are working on a project under either of these sites, we highly recommend using these child design systems.
 If you are working under a different CMS site and are interested in creating a new child design system, please reach out to the core CMS design system team.

-- Users of child design systems should contribute back to the larger CMS design system community by filing issues/bugs in Github or Jira, giving feedback, and general maintenance.
-Collaboration and participation are essential to the success of the CMS design system family.
+- Users of child design systems are encouraged to contribute back to the larger CMS design system community by filing issues/bugs in Github or Jira, giving feedback, and general maintenance.
+Collaboration and participation are important to the success of the CMS design system family.